Lachi90/SampleTaskWeb/README.md

 - It's possible to only send the data really needed to the backend, therefore you can minimize traffic.
 - No need to take care about deleting old uploaded json files.
 - Disk space saved by not having the json files on the backend side.

+Once the data has reached the controller of the backend service, it gets stored in database via repository pattern.
+Due to the lightweight of the database SQLite gets used.
+The controller also provides functionality for deleting data and also to get all the data from the database.

+For creating the database a database-first-approach via entity framework is implemented.

+The build-in dependency injection possibility of ASP.NET Core is used to register the repository for accessing the database.

 # Possible improvements
 This web application can be seen as a kind of proof of concept.
 Therefore some improvements could be implemented to get better user experience and also improve code quality, which wasn't possible by the time spent.<br>